Datano

-Datano is town located in the Amansie South District in the Ashanti Region of Ghana.
+Datano is a town located in the Amansie South District in the Ashanti Region of Ghana.
 It shares boundary with Tontokrom.
 It is known for the Manso-Datano United Friends Association.
 In 2017, a GHȼ350,000.00 air-conditioned washroom facility was awarded to improve sanitation in the town.
 Datano is the most populous, and industrious town with the highest number of people in the Amansie South District.